DFHack/dfhack/Readme.rst

 An alternate mode is selected by adding a 2nd argument to the command, ``magma``.
 In this case, a column of 7/7 magma is generated on top of the targets until they die (Warning: do not call on magma-safe creatures.
-Also, using this mode on birds is not recommanded.)
+Also, using this mode on birds is not recommended.)

 Will target any unit on a revealed tile of the map, including ambushers, but ignore caged/chained creatures.